 Fairview Loop Rehabilitation Project

-The State of Alaska Department of Transportation and Public Facilities (DOT&PF) is working on a project to improve Fairview Loop from the Top of the World Circle to Candywine Road.
+The State of Alaska Department of Transportation and Public Facilities (DOT&PF) is working on a project to improve Fairview Loop.

-PHASE 1 - Consisting of a pavement preservation project between Canter Place and Candywine Road was constructed in summer 2015.
+PHASE 1 - Resurfaced Fairview Loop between Canter Place and Candywine Road.
+This phase was substantially completed during the summer of 2015.

 PHASE 2 - Pathway & Safety Improvements Project